StreamLined-Development/Ra/docs/SYNTAX.md

-# 3dom lang - Syntax
+# Arc - Syntax
-The Syntax of 3dom tries to be as high level as possible, while being a low level language.
+The Syntax of Arc tries to be as high level as possible, while being a low level language.
 Also the Syntax is heavily inspired by Kotlin and Zig.

 # Imports